Abdul-Majeed2006/Python_Basics/README.md

 # 🐍 Python Basics Learning Environment ✨

-Welcome to your personal Python university.
-This repository is structured to take you from absolute zero to a capable Python developer ready to build games and apps.
+**Course Objective**: Learn Python from completely zero to intermediate engineering concepts.
+This course emphasizes not just *syntax*, but *engineering discipline*—teaching you how to write code that is reproducible, testable, and maintainable.

 ## ⚡ Quick Start